How to Apply

 - Your application website

-In the Additional Information section of the application (page 15), upload a single PDF document file that contains only the web address (URL) of your “application website” (ie. http://…).
+In the Supplemental Information section of the application, enter your application web address (URL) of your “application website” (ie. http://…) in the box provided.
 This is a single weblink that we can access.
+If this is a password protected site, you may then enter your website password in the second box below the URL entry box.
 There are no specific guidelines on the kind of website you submit or how many projects should be part of this website.
 Think of the website as your vehicle to demonstrate who you are and how you think.
 Your website is our only window into your creativity.
 It also shows us what kinds of design problems are important to you, so make it personal.

 Given this, each website is expected to be diverse and unique.
 However, please do not provide too large a body of work with repetitive examples of the same media, process, or end product.
 We are looking for breadth as well as depth.
 Designers often work on teams so we want you to be specific about your role on the project.
 We will judge the quality of your work more by your editing and selection and not by its volume.